ITAgnesmeyer/Diga.WebView2/README.md

 It should also be possible to work completely without an HTTP server.
 This has already been implemented for WebView2.0.8.355.

+### Addendum:
+From version 0.9.515-prerelease there will be a WinForms control (finally).

+Currently, however, it is not possible to create a real Any-CPU version with this control.
+If Any-CPU excludes the hook (pefere x86) on a 64bit machine, a run-time error occurs.
+This error occurs when the WebView2 NuGet-Package is bound.
+See => Why is the "microsoft.web.webview2" package not linked.

 ### Microsoft and WebView2
 Microsoft provides Edge Chromium, a modern browser for Windows.
 With the COM-based interface of WebView2, this can also be programmed.